‘B’ Force Borneo

 WX9253 Ross, Donald – d.
 Sandakan (1) 25.5.45 of malaria aged 32 years.
 Married to Ade Bunker, sister of Harry Bunker WX9233 MGB who sailed from Singapore to work Burma end of Thai-Burma Railway with ‘A’ Force Burma, Green Force No. 3 Btn.
 Bunker was an extraordinarily lucky POW who survived long enough in South China Sea when ‘Rakuyo Maru’ sunk after being hit by American Submarines 12 Sept 1944 – saved by USS ‘Queenfish’, one of American submarines which attacked their convoy sailing to Japan.
 Ross and Bunker from Albany.

-WX8544 Sevier, Joseph – d 7 June 1945 Sandakan-Ranau Track of malaria aged 38 years.
+WX8544 Sevier, Joseph – d 7 June 1945 Sandakan-Ranau Track of malaria aged 38 years with Second March.
 Member of ‘E’ Force he migrated from England to WA and took up farming at Muckinbudin.
 Sevier and his brothers worked long hours attempting to make a rural living.
 There was no time for marriage.
 He had enlisted October 1940.
 Became Driver with 2/4th’s Company HQ.

 WX8731 Smith, Thomas Ernest – d.
 Sandakan (1) 18.12.44 pulmonary tuberculosis and beri beri aged 32 years.